Why Did the Buddha Abandon His Path After Six Years of Ascetic Practice?

 Why Did the Buddha Abandon This Path After Six Years of Ascetic Practice?

+The basic principle of ascetic practice lies in deliberately not taking care of the body to avoid seeking comfort.
+One must not think about what to eat.
+While we choose flat spots when sitting on the ground, a practitioner must not do so.
+Like a cow dropping to the ground, one must simply plop down.
+When sitting, one must sit without preparing a place, not wash the body, and not eat soft food.
+These were the principles of ascetic practice that practitioners followed at that time.
 However, after six years of ascetic practice, the Buddha realized on his own that there was no reason to persist in such austerities.
 So to restore his body, he drank rice gruel and bathed in the flowing water of a stream.
 When his fellow practitioners saw this, they immediately concluded, “Gotama has given up his practice.”
 At that time, it was believed that to attain enlightenment, one must not have any attachment to the body.
 When Gotama practiced severe austerities according to the principles, his fellow practitioners respected him and had great expectations, saying, “Gotama will surely attain enlightenment.”

+, commonly referred to as Mara.
+This doesn’t mean he is an evil being.
+However, this Mara obstructs the attainment of liberation and nirvana.
+He is a being who prevents one from becoming free from desires.
+As the highest authority responsible for maintaining order in the desire realm, he is called Mara in that sense.
+Mara’s temptations appeared even when the Buddha renounced the world.
+‘Born as a prince, you can live so comfortably.
+Why would you enter the forest to suffer among poisonous insects and wild animals?
+Stop these useless thoughts and return home quickly.
+Then you will become the universal monarch of India.’
 Whenever such whispers arose, the Buddha would reaffirm his resolve, saying, ‘Don’t speak such words.
 I will practice with fearless determination and attain liberation.’
 From today’s perspective, this could be seen not as Mara but as an ‘inner voice.’
 It’s similar to how, even when we decide to renounce the world, a thought arises in a corner of our mind: ‘Wouldn’t it be better to get married and live a normal life?’
 However, those who recorded the Buddha’s life felt it inappropriate to express that the Buddha experienced such inner conflicts.
 Therefore, they explained all such mental wavering in the form of ‘Mara’s temptations.’
 This is why Mara’s temptations appear repeatedly throughout the scriptures.

 The Third Way Discovered at the End of Asceticism: The Middle Way

+However, the Buddha strengthened his resolve, saying, “Mara, begone!”
+And he spoke these words to Mara: ‘I know the true nature of your army.
+Desire is your army, anger is your army, and ignorance is your army.’
 In Indian culture, there is a grass called ‘muñjamāyā.’
 Putting this grass in one’s mouth signifies surrender, like raising a white flag.
 So in the scriptures, there is a scene where he resolves, ‘Do you think I will put muñjamāyā in my mouth?
 No.’ Thus, it is quite normal for a young practitioner who had been practicing asceticism for six years to have both firm determination and endless arising of mental afflictions.

 After Sunim’s explanation, the pilgrimage group chanted sutras and meditated.

-They then put on their kasayas and offered prostrations toward Jeonjeong-gaksan Mountain.
+They then put on their kasayas and offered prostrations toward Jeonjeong-gaksan Mountain (전정각산).

-After offering prostrations, the pilgrimage group visited Yuyeong Cave, where the Buddha is said to have practiced.
+After offering prostrations, the pilgrimage group visited Yuyeong Cave (유영굴), where the Buddha is said to have practiced.
 Sunim returned to Sujata Academy first at 4:20 PM.
 After dinner, a Dharma assembly was held at 7 PM in Prakbodhi Hall.

 First, they watched a video showing students preparing for the pilgrimage.
 From cleaning the campus and washing dishes to picking up trash at Jeonjeong-gaksan Mountain and installing decorations, there was no corner of the school untouched by the children’s hands.